qu3vipon/python-ddd/README.md

 ![bounded-context](./docs/image/bounded-context.png)

-- Display (Handling tasks related to the hotel room display)
+- Display(Handling tasks related to the hotel room display)
   - List Rooms
-  - Add a Room
-- Reception (Handling tasks related to the hotel room reservation)
+- Reception(Handling tasks related to the hotel room reservation)
   - Make a reservation
   - Change the reservation details
   - Cancel a reservation